Technology Building metro station

-Technology Building station is a station on Brown Line of the Taipei Metro, located in Daan District, Taipei, Taiwan.
+Technology Building station is a station on the Wenhu line of the Taipei Metro, located in Daan District, Taipei, Taiwan.

 Station overview

 The three-level, elevated station has two side platforms and one exit.
-It connects with the Technology Building, which houses Taiwan's Ministry of Science and Technology, as well as other businesses.
+It connects with the Technology Building, which houses Taiwan's National Science and Technology Council, as well as other businesses.
 It is located on Fuxing South Rd., near its intersection with Heping East Rd.
 Between this station and the adjacent Liuzhangli, there is a 90-degree turn.